Dumbeldor/yet-another-free-publish-alternative/scriptDocs.md

 - Support normal and external files
 - Frontmatter : In absence of date, add the day's date.
 - Frontmatter : In absence of title, add the file's title.
+- Copy the link to your clipboard if one file is edited.

 Finally, the plugin will add, commit and push if supported.

+Note : The clipboard maybe not work in your configuration.
+I have (and can) only test the script on IOS and Windows, so I use `pyperclip` and `pasteboard` to do that.
+If you are on MacOS, Linux, Android, please, check your configuration on your python and open an issue if it doesn't work.
+Note : I **can't** testing on these 3 OS, so I can't create a clipboard option on my own.

 ### IOS Shortcuts